 The Blue Door Pub and the Blucy Burger

-While other bars have kept their cheese options conservative (cheddar, American), the Blue Door Pub in St. Paul and Longfellow has the Blucy Burger, a Juicy Lucy made with blue cheese and garlic.
+While other bars have kept their cheese options conservative (cheddar, American), the Blue Door Pub in Longfellow and St. Paul have the Blucy Burger, a Juicy Lucy made with blue cheese and garlic.

 As well as the blue cheese Blucy, the Blue Door Pub offers nine other versions of cheese-stuffed burgers with various cheeses, and toppings inspired by Bangkok, Hawaii, and hangovers.
 The last one has bacon and a fried egg, which, if you'll consider the opinion of one who doesn't like blue cheese, is one of the best things to put on a burger.